facebookarchive/caffe2/_docs/getting-started/mac.md

 # Make Caffe2 in a separate folder to avoid polluting the Caffe2 source tree.
 # This can be anywhere you want it
-mkdir build && cd build
+rm -rf build && mkdir build && cd build

 # Add flags to this command to control which packages you want to use.
 The
 # options to use are at the top of CMakeLists.txt in the topmost Caffe2